first95/SoftwareResources/robot_firmware.md

 - Download and unzip the latest Talon SRX firmware here: http://www.ctr-electronics.com/control-system/motor-control/talon-srx.html#product_tabs_technical_resources
 - Power on your robot, connect an Ethernet cable, and turn off your WiFi.
 - Run the "RoboRIO imaging tool", which was installed with WpiLib.
 It'll likely be a link on your desktop.
+    - Type in our team number
+    - Select "Format target"
-    - Follow the prompts to update the image on the roboRIO.
-This will take about 10-20 minutes.
+    - Click "Reformat".
+The process will take 10-20 minutes.
-    - Follow the prompts to update the firmware on the roboRIO.
+    - Select "Update Firmware"
+    - Click "Update".
 This should be under 10 minutes.
 - Deploy code to the robot.
 (This is required for the next step to work.)
 - Open the Phoenix Tuner (came with Phoenix Framework)
     - Connect to the robot.